Rahel-A/gvm_lights/README.md

 #### Requirements
 * Cargo version 1.60 or higher
 #### Building and running the Rust client
+For example, this command builds the project and gets the current state of the clients:
 ```
-$ # Builds the project and gets the current state of the clients:
 $ APP_HOST="0.0.0.0" APP_PORT="8631" cargo run --manifest-path=cli/Cargo.toml -- -i
 ```
 ### The Python client